KarolinaGa/How_to_Start_a_Podcast/Editing .md

 # Editing
 ---

 When you’re done recording it’s time to edit.
+Because you chose Audacity you don't need any other software, you can start editing right away.
+Once you save your recording listen to it careful and make necessary changes (such copy or silence)  as you go.

 This is **Edit Toolbar**, it allows you to cut, silence, and much more.